streamsets/sample-pipelines/Data Collector/Salesforce CDC to Snowflake/README.md

 For more information, see [Loading Data into Databricks Delta Lake](https://streamsets.com/documentation/datacollector/latest/help/index.html?contextID=concept_a5b_wvk_ckb) in [StreamSets Data Collector documentation](https://streamsets.com/documentation/datacollector/latest/help/).

-Here is a link to a short video on using this pipeline template: [Video Link](https://www.youtube.com/channel/UC_4K-__dngOCEmoZs7PVZAg)

 ## OVERVIEW

 This pipeline demonstrates how to read change data capture (CDC) data from a Salesforce and replicate the changes to Databricks Delta Lake.

 **Disclaimer:** *This pipeline is meant to serve as a template for performing Salesforce CDC to Snowflake.
 Some of the parameters, tables and fields may be different for your environment and may need additional customizations.
 Please consult the StreamSets documentation (linked below) for full information on configuration of each stage used below.
 For example, this pipeline was used on the 'Opportunity' table from Salesforce and writes to a Snowflake table named 'Opportunity'.
 Using other tables may require additional configurations.*

-## USING THE TEMPLATE

-NOTE: [Templates](https://streamsets.com/documentation/controlhub/latest/onpremhelp/controlhub/UserGuide/Pipelines/PipelineTemplates.html) are supported in [StreamSets Control Hub](https://streamsets.com/products/dataops-platform/control-hub/).

 ## PIPELINE